 Dr. James Henry Duncan was born in Warkworth, Northumberland, England on the 8th of June, 1850.
 He was the 5th of 9 children born to Reverend James Duncan and the former Annie Jobson.
 His father was a United Presbyterian Minister and his siblings were; William Duncan, John Thomas Duncan, Mary Ellen Duncan, Anna Isabella Duncan, Rachel Anna Duncan, Jane Elizabeth Duncan, Georgianna Baynes Duncan and Edward James Baron Duncan.
 After the birth of Rachel, the Duncan family immigrated to Canada in 1854.
 They settled on a farm on the Bronson Line in Huron County, Ontario and his father continued to minister in Huron County.
 (Dr. Duncan’s last 3 siblings Jane, Georgianna and Edward were born in Huron County.)
 His parents home-schooled their children and Dr. Duncan worked on the family farm until he was 28 years old.
 At that time his mother became sick and before she died he promised her that he would study medicine.

 Dr. Duncan married Margaret Helen “Maggie” Ferguson in Thamesville, at the home of her parents on the 6th of June 1888.
-She was born on the 9th of February, 1865, the daughter of James Ferguson and Jane Renwick.
-Her parents were farmers and she had 2 younger sisters, Sarah and Elizabeth.
+Mrs Duncan was born on the 9th of February, 1865.
+She was the eldest of 3 daughters born to James Ferguson and the former Jane Renwick.
+Her parents were farmers and her sisters were Sarah Isabelle Ferguson and Elizabeth Ferguson.